Jackzmc/sourcemod-plugins/README.md

 Allows you to spawn a holdout type bot.
 This bot will spawn with a minigun, like louis in the passing.
 Supports all 8 characters.
 Technically it is louis using minigun with a model change, but it works fine.

-Note: Sometimes bill model fails to spawn in, and is just invisible.
+**Notes:** Sometimes bill model fails to spawn in, and is just invisible.
+Also, the minigun holdout bot has to internally be Louis, so it will be louis making sounds, but whatever model specified shown.
+This doesn't apply for normal holdout bot.

 * **Commands:**
-  * `sm_spawn_minigun_bot <survivor name>` - Spawns the ai bot infront of wherever you are looking.
+  * `sm_ai_minigun <survivor name>` - Spawns an ai bot with minigun infront of wherever you are looking.
 Can also use numbers (0-7).
+  * `sm_ai_holdout <survivor name>` - Spawns a normal ai holdout bot (no minigun), with ak47 w/ laser sight.